Players are eligible to play in Lincoln Glen Little League only if the reside in the area shown in this map.

 It is unacceptable if a parent moves into a league’s boundaries for the purpose of qualifying for tournament play.

 Residence, reside and residing refers to a place of bona fide continuous habitation.
 A place of residence once established shall not be considered changed unless the parents, parent or guardian makes a bona fide change of residence.
-Residence shall be established and supported by documents from THREE OR MORE of the following categories to determine residency of such parents or guardians:
+Residence shall be established and supported by providing 1 document from each of the following three groups listed below:

 - Voter’s registration

-- Utility bills (e.g. gas, electric, water/sewer, phone, mobile phone, heating, waste disposal)
+- Utility bills (i.e., gas, electric, water/sewer, phone, mobile phone, heating, waste disposal)

 - Medical records